App-vNext/Polly/README.md

   );
 ```

+The above code demonstrates how to build common wait-and-retry patterns from scratch, but our community also came up with an awesome contrib to wrap the common cases in helper methods: see [Polly.Contrib.WaitAndRetry](https://github.com/Polly-Contrib/Polly.Contrib.WaitAndRetry/).

 For `WaitAndRetry` policies handling Http Status Code 429 Retry-After, see [wiki documentation](https://github.com/App-vNext/Polly/wiki/Retry#retryafter-when-the-response-specifies-how-long-to-wait).

 ### Wait and retry forever (until succeeds)